Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 - Sunlight also contains Vitamin D, which boosts our immune system keeping us healthy and happy.

-When we praise God and serve Him by serving others, we can then enter into His rest because both of these activities express our expressions of our faith in Him.
+When we praise God and serve Him by serving others, we can enter into His rest because these activities express our expressions of our faith in Him.

 For he who has entered His rest has himself also ceased from his works as God did from His.